 Eating.
-Schedule three meals and one or two nutritious snacks a day.
-Serve your child a well-balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or equivalent low-fat dairy products or a fortified milk alternative).
+Schedule 3 meals and 1–2 healthy snacks a day.
+Serve your child a balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
+Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or other low-fat dairy products or a fortified soy milk).

 Bathroom habits.
 Bladder and bowel control is usually mastered by this age.
 Bedwetting is more common in boys and deep sleepers, and in most cases it ends on its own.
 But talk to your doctor if your child was previously dry at night and is now wetting the bed.

 Sleeping.
 Kids this age need about 9 to 12 hours of sleep per night.
 Lack of sleep can cause behavior problems and make it hard to pay attention at school.
-Set a bedtime that allows for enough sleep and establish a relaxing bedtime routine.
-Turn off the TV and digital devices at least 1 hour before bedtime, and keep them out of your child's bedroom.
+Set a bedtime that allows for enough sleep and have a relaxing bedtime routine.
+Turn off the TV and digital devices, like hand-held gaming systems and tablets, at least 1 hour before bedtime.
+Keep them out of your child's bedroom.

 Development.
 By 6 years, it's common for many kids to: